xuanyiying/publication-shop/web/README.md

-# Frontend projects for beer-shop
+# Frontend projects for publication-shop